-Have the following items in a folder and keep them in your carry-on luggage or on your person.
+Have the following items in a folder and keep them in your carry-on luggage.
 Do not put these items in your checked luggage.
 During heavy travel periods your luggage may take a detour and can arrive several days late.
-Additionally, for those traveling to Grenada by air, many of these items are required at check-in for your flight:
+Additionally, for those traveling to Grenada by air, the following items are required at check-in for your flight:

 Without a receipt, valuation is at the discretion of the customs agent.
 Rates are 5% on books, 5% on computers, and 40–60% on most other items.
 Items that must be declared and that are usually taxed are electronics and computers.
 Items like clothes and books are usually not taxed when brought in your luggage, although they often are taxed if mailed.